sl2665/stoat/README.md

 ### Poly(A) tail length distribution matrix
 Description of /table/palmatrix.txt
 - First column: transcript id
-- Next 501 columns: raw reads mapped to position -500 to PAS or poly(A) lengths from LIS - 500 to LIS.
+- Next 501 columns: raw reads mapped to position -500 to PAS (= poly(A) lengths from LIS - 500 to LIS)

 ## stoat align-ted2